Witko/nvidia-xrun/README.md

   1. enjoy

 ### Passwordless `sudo`
-This fork allows you to run nvidia-xrun without entering your password by whitelisting `nvidia-toggle` in your sudoer's file:
+Whitelisting `nvidia-toggle` in your sudoer's file allows you to use `nvidia-xrun` without entering your password:

 ```
 %users ALL=(root) NOPASSWD:/usr/bin/nvidia-toggle